maxleungtszchun/Ubuntu-for-Data-Science/README.md

 # Ubuntu Container for Data Science
 This repo includes scripts for building an Ubuntu Docker container for data science.
-It includes commonly used data science and machine learning tools and packages e.g., R, Conda, Python, Spark, Ollama, etc. The details can be found in `install_bash_packages.sh`.
+It includes commonly used data science and machine learning tools.
+The details can be found in `install_bash_packages.sh`.

 You can commit the container as an image, so you can pull the image to have a new Ubuntu environment when you want to test something out.